Virginia Tech® home

 Lectures Only:

-This 65% discount code is for: Highschool graduates, Community college students, Bachelors level students, Masters level students, PhD students, and Teachers.
-Limited to Virginia Residents.
+This 75% discount code is for: Highschool graduates, Community college students, Bachelors level students, Masters level students, PhD students, and Teachers.

-*May be required to show a valid ID with your status as student, teacher or military connected for all discounts.
+*May be required to show a valid ID with your status as student or teacher for all discounts.

 Roles You’ll Be Ready For